Data protection policy

 The data subject may, at any time, prevent the placing of cookies by our website by making a corresponding adjustment to the settings of the internet browser used, and thereby object to the placing of cookies once and for all.
 Furthermore, any cookies that have already been placed may be deleted at any time via an internet browser or other software program.
 This is possible in all the usual internet browsers.
 If the data subject deactivates the placing of cookies in the internet browser used, this may result in some of our website’s functions not being fully usable.

-The data controller responsible for the processing has integrated the Google Analytics component (with anonymisation function) on this website.
 Google Analytics is a web-analytics service.
 Web analytics is the collection, compilation and analysis of data about the behaviour of visitors to websites.
 A web-analysis service collects, among other things, data about the website from which a data subject finds its way onto a website (known as a referrer), which sub-sites of the website are accessed or how often and for which length of time a sub-site has been viewed.
 A web analysis is primarily used to optimize an internet page and to carry out a cost-benefit analysis of internet advertising.

 The operating company of the Google-Analytics component is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.